Onboard Gloria’s Grail, Piscese Waters

 Maria hummed.
 “Isn’t that the opposite of the usual thing?”
 She attempted to lean a bit closer to get a better look but found herself unable to because the window was suddenly reflecting back her face.
 Her curious expression appeared there, illuminated by a deep lime green light from behind.
 The light also illuminated the face of the one who stood behind her.
 Those eyes that glowed there on that face were filed with an intent Maria was quite familiar with—the intent to kill.

 Without skipping a beat, Maria spun around and threw out her foot knocking the Projector’s vitae blade right out from their hands.
 The conductor landed somewhere in the darkness, and the Projector made for it.
-Maria, however, rushed forward, grabbed the Projector, and threw him across the room.
+But Maria rushed forward, grabbed the Projector, and threw him across the room.
 He flipped through the air and crashed into the pole hosting all of her favorite treasures before sliding to the ground.
-The medal dangling from the hammered nail fell down onto his body.
+The medal dangling from the hammered nail fell onto his body.

 Maria plucked her sword from where it rested beside her door frame and pulled it out of its sheath.
 She drifted to the Projector as he stirred and with a flick of her wrist she picked the medal up with the tip of her blade and tossed it into her hand.
 The Projector lunged forward in that instant, and she threw her blade out again where it slipped into their mouth.
 The Projector froze immediately, eyes wide.

 “I have many friends who are Conductors, you see.
 And I have been putting much thought into whether I should become one too, my dear.”

-She pressed the edge of the blade forward and leaned it a bit towards the corner of the Projector’s mouth.
-The Projector followed the push of her blade to the best of his abilities, but blood still began to dribble from his mouth.
+She pressed the edge of the blade forward.
+The Projector followed the push of her blade to the best of his abilities, but blood still began to dribble from the side of his mouth.

 “But I think using something like this is much more ‘cool,’ yes?”